kavon/atJIT/README.md

 Prerequisites
 --------

-Before you can build atJIT, ensure that your system has
+Before you can build atJIT, ensure that your system has these essentials:

 - a C++ compiler with sufficient [C++17 support](https://en.cppreference.com/w/cpp/compiler_support#C.2B.2B17_features).
 This likely means GCC >= 7, or Clang >= 4, but slightly older versions may work.
 - cmake >= 3.5